Perfect Alabama finishes No. 1 in AP Top 25 for 11th time

 The odd season in a pandemic put a spotlight on teams outside the Power Five conferences as never before and the final poll treated the upstarts well.

-Cincinnati, the American Athletic Conference champ, was one of eight non-Power Five teams to make the final rankings.
+Cincinnati, the American Athletic Conference champ, was one of eight non-Power Five teams to make the land in the Top 25.

 Independent BYU finished No. 11, the Cougars' best final ranking since they finished the 1995 season fifth.